 A major constraint to development of the Gateway is the different property owners and parcel configurations.
 This makes it difficult to plan a fully integrated site given the different property owner objectives and diverse land uses being considered.
-Initial analysis of the Gateway Master Plan area also indicates that transportation and economics are two additional key constraints to redevelopment of the area.
-For transportation, there is limited vehicle trip capacity at the three gateway streets into North Bayshore.
+Additionally, analysis of the Gateway Master Plan area indicates that transportation and economics are also key constraints to redevelopment of the area.
+For transportation, there is limited vehicle trip capacity at the three Gateway streets into North Bayshore.
+Because of this, future redevelopment at this location will be very challenging.
 Further modeling of proposed land uses at the Gateway will help determine what future uses and necessary transportation strategies are needed to make redevelopment feasible.